Domain Library

 - All domain libraries are deterministic: the same seed and library version always produce byte-identical challenges, enabling replay verification via golden hash sets

-Domain Bundle Structure
+Domain Bundle

 Current Domains